I got an email recently from a retired procurement forester.

 This video gives a good overview of the differences between hardwood and softwood trees:

-Note: I realize this video was made a long time ago, but that’s okay!
-Trees haven’t changed much over the past umpteen years either… so this kind of information doesn’t need to be revised very often.
+Note: I realize this video was made long ago, but that's okay!
+Trees haven't changed much over the past few millennia, so this information doesn't need to be revised very often.